rubensworks/article-privacy-decentralized/content/conclusions.md

 ## Conclusions
 {:#conclusions}

-In this paper, we introduced our vision of a high-level framework to optimise federated querying within decentralised environments over data that is protected by some access control policy.
-For this, we introduce the use of theoretical privacy-preserving summaries.
-This framework serves as a basis for future work into the areas of decentralisation, querying and access control.

-To offer suggestions for future research, we discuss possible instantiations of this framework, where we for instance discuss Bloom filters as a technique for privacy-preserving summaries.
+In this paper, we propose a framework for privacy-preserving querying within decentralised environments where distributed data sources are governed by one or more access control policies.
+The proposed framework, which is built around the notion of privacy-preserving summaries, serves as a basis for exploring and comparing alternative strategies for efficient querying with access control.
+As a first step, we discuss a possible instantiation of this framework which uses Bloom filters for creating privacy-preserving summaries over encrypted data, and highlight several open research challenges and opportunities.

-In future work, we will investigate these Bloom filters in more depth, and evaluate their implementation into decentralised environments in terms of performance and security.
-Additionally, we will further investigate how identity management can be managed effectively and efficiently within decentralised environments.
+In future work, we will evaluate the use of Bloom filters for privacy-preserving federated querying both in terms of performance and privacy preservation.
+Additionally, we will investigate how access control policies and access keys can be managed effectively and efficiently in a decentralised Web based ecosystem such as Solid.
-Finally, we will implement and evaluate the performance of shape-based access control.

-If we want to move more towards a truly decentralised Web, but still want maintain our current applications that are primarily centralised, we will need novel techniques for achieving the same levels of user-perceived performance.
-Our work provides a basis for this, where we focus on improving performance when querying over large amounts of personal decentralised data.
-However, this work is merely a starting point for the creation of more concrete techniques for optimising querying over personal data within decentralised environments.